Read array

 value <value> \

-[ delete [ <delete> ] ] \
+[ delete [ <delete> ] ]

-[ status <status> ]
+[ status [ <status> ] ]

-read-array will obtain an element from <array>, which is a string <value> (in "value" clause) based on a number <key> (in "key" clause). <key> is a number from 0 up to (excluding) the currently allocated array size.
-Note that array may be allocated beyond the highest index of an element written to it. <array> was created by new-array.
+read-array will obtain an element from <array> (that was created with new-array); an element obtained is <value> (in "value" clause) based on a number <key> (in "key" clause). <key> is a number from 0 up to (excluding) the currently allocated array size.
+The type of <value> is determined when <array> is created (see "type" clause), and can be either a string, number or a boolean.

 You can also delete an element from the array by using "delete" clause - the <value> is still obtained though it is no longer in the array.
 The array element is deleted if "delete" clause is used without boolean variable <delete>, or if <delete> evaluates to true.
+"Deleting" means that an element will no longer hold a valid value; when such an element is read, for a string array it would be an empty string, for a number array it would be 0, and for a boolean array it would be false.
+The only way to distinguish those from existing array elements with the same values is to obtain <status> number variable (in "status" clause), which is GG_OKAY if an array element is set and not deleted, or GG_ERR_EXIST if an array element was never set or was deleted.

 Examples